The time in North Cyprus is

 A referendum on the Annan Plan, a United Nations proposal for reunification was placed before both communities in April, 2004.
 The plan was rejected by the Greek Cypriots while approved by the Turkish Cypriots but required the approval of both sides to succeed.

-In February, 2008, the election of a new president in the Republic of Cyprus brought a new boost to the peace process, and a final settlement of "The Cyprus Problem" is looking closer than it has for a long time.
+In February, 2008, the election of a new president in the Republic of Cyprus brought a new boost to the peace process, and a final settlement of "The Cyprus Problem" looked closer than it had for a long time.